runpod/docs/docs/cli/projects/get-started.md

 }
 ```

-The output is the IP address of the Pod your code is running on.
+The output is the IP address of the Pod your code is running on and not your local machine.
+Even though you're executing code locally, you can see that it's running on a Pod.

 Now, what if you wanted this function to run as a Serverless Endpoint?
 Meaning, you didn't want to keep the Pod running all the time.
 You only wanted it to turn on when you sent a request to it.

-In the next step, you'll learn to deploy your code to the Serverless platform.
+In the next step, you'll learn to deploy your code to the Serverless platform and get the IP address of that machine.

 ## Step 5.
 Deploy your code